dtonhofer/minizinc_experiments/building_minizinc/building_chuffed.md

-# Building the "Chuffed" libraries and tools
+# Building the "Chuffed" solver libraries and tools

 ## About "Chuffed"